indirect/andre.arko.net/content/post/2025-10-02-jj-part-2-commands.md

 ### jj log

-The log command is the biggest consumer of revsets, which are passed using `-r` or `--revset`.
+The log command is the biggest consumer of revsets, which are passed using `-r` or `--revisions`.
 With `@`, which is the jj version of `HEAD`, you can build a revset for exactly the commits you want to see.
 The git operator `..` is supported, allowing you to log commits after A and up to B with `-r A..B`, but that’s just the start.
 Here’s a quick list of some useful revsets to give you the flavor:
 - `@-` the parent of the current commit
 - `kv+` the first child of the change named `kv`
 - `..A & ..B` changes in the intersection of `A` and `B`’s ancestors